-1 Point 2 Points 3 Points 4 Points The sponsor submitted evidence of a documented renewal process and written renewal application that include at least one of the following: The sponsor submitted evidence of a documented renewal process and written renewal application that include at least three of the following: The sponsor submitted evidence of a documented renewal process and written renewal application that include: The sponsor submitted evidence of a documented renewal process and written renewal application that include all the following: - A defined timeline; - A defined timeline; - A defined timeline; - A defined timeline; - Rubric used to evaluate the application; - Review of the school's most recent state report card; - Review of recent financial audits: - Rubric used to evaluate the application; - Review of the school's most recent state report card; - Review of recent financial audits: - Rubric used to evaluate the application that includes an evaluation of the high-stakes review results that align to the performance framework in the contract; - Rubric used to evaluate the application that includes an evaluation of the high-stakes review results that align to the performance framework in the contract; - Review of recent compliance - Review of recent compliance -Posted to its website. -Posted to its website; monitoring reports; - Posted to its website. monitoring reports; - Posted to its website. -and- The renewal application includes at least three of the following: - Multiple years of student achievement; - Multiple measures of student achievement; - Multiple years of student - Financial audits; achievement; - Site visit reports and/or other - Multiple measures of compliance reports; student achievement; - Financial audits; If applicable, status reports on corrective action plans or other - Site visit reports and/or other compliance reports; required interventions. - If applicable, status reports on corrective action plans or other required interventions.
+1 Point 2 Points 3 Points 4 Points The sponsor submitted evidence of a documented renewal process and written renewal application that include at least one of the following: - A defined timeline; - Rubric used to evaluate the application; - Review of the school's most recent state report card; - Review of recent financial audits; - Review of recent compliance monitoring reports; - Posted to its website.
+The sponsor submitted evidence of a documented renewal process and written renewal application that include at least three of the following: - A defined timeline; - Rubric used to evaluate the application; - Review of the school's most recent state report card; - Review of recent financial audits; - Review of recent compliance monitoring reports; - Posted to its website.
+The sponsor submitted evidence of a documented renewal process and written renewal application that include: - A defined timeline; - Rubric used to evaluate the application that includes an evaluation of the high-stakes review results that align to the performance framework in the contract; -Posted to its websiteand- The renewal application includes at least three of the following: - Multiple years of student achievement; - Multiple measures of student achievement; - Financial audits; - Site visit reports and/or other compliance reports; - If applicable, status reports on corrective action plans or other required The sponsor submitted evidence of a documented renewal process and written renewal application that include all the following: - A defined timeline; - Rubric used to evaluate the application that includes an evaluation of the high-stakes review results that align to the performance framework in the contract; -Posted to its website; - Multiple years of student achievement; - Multiple measures of student achievement; - Financial audits; - Site visit reports and/or other compliance reports; - If applicable, status reports on corrective action plans or other required interventions.